Maintenance of bank-protection works

 Both parties are responsible for maintenance.

-Image - The importance of adjacent owners and the water board is explained below the image.
+Image - The importance of the adjacent owner and the water authority explained below the image.

-The image 'Importance of adjacent owner and water board' shows that both the owner of the land adjacent to the watercourse and the water board need the bank protection works.
+The image 'Importance of adjacent owner and water authority shows that water authority the owner of the land adjacent to the watercourse the water authority need the bank protection works.
 In this situation, it is necessary to protect the land on which the house is built.
-The watercourse is not wide and deep enough to allow water to flow away properly.
+The watercourse not wide and deep enough to allow water to flow away properly.
 This means that both parties are responsible for maintenance.
 We make agreements about this together

 .
-When determining who needs the bank protection works, it does not matter who owns the land on which the house is built
+When determining who needs the bank protection work, it does not matter who owns the land on which the

 Area processes

-Owners of land adjacent to the main water system may be affected by the new policy for maintenance of bank protection works and the associated (financial) consequences.
-We inform stakeholders through regional processes and discuss the consequences of the new rules with them.
-We lay down new agreements.
-This makes it clear who is responsible for which maintenance, now and in the future.
+Landowners next to the main water system might be affected by the new policy for maintaining bank protection works and the related financial consequences.
+We'll inform stakeholders through regional processes and chat with them about what the new regulations mean.
+We'll also put new agreements in writing.
+This way, it's clear who's responsible for what maintenance, even in the future.

-In 2024, area processes will take place in the municipalities of Eemsdelta and Het Hogeland.
-The municipalities of Groningen and Westerkwartier will follow in 2025.
+In 2024, regional processes are happening in the municipalities of Eemsdelta and Het Hogeland.
+In 2025, the municipalities of Groningen and Westerkwartier will follow.

 More information

-Do you have questions about the new rules for maintaining revetments, quay walls, or sheet piling along main waterways?
+Do you have questions about the new regulations the maintenance of revetments, quay walls, or sheet piling along main waterways?
 Or would you like to know more about the area approach?
-Please email us at onderhoudoevers@noorderzijlvest.nl or write to us at: Waterschap Noorderzijlvest, PO Box 18, 9700 AA Groningen.
+Please email us at onderhoudoevers@noorderzijlvest.nl or write to us at: Waterschap Noorderzijlvest, Postbus , 9700 AA Groningen.

 We will contact you as soon as possible.